-Whether you are an introvert or an extrovert, Jennifer from Simply Kinder and I have listed several things everyone can relate to from both sides!
+Whether you are an introverted teacher or an extroverted teacher, Jennifer from Simply Kinder and I have listed several things everyone can relate to from both sides!
 Below, you will see I have provided a list of ten things you need to know about introverted teachers.
-Be sure to head over to Simply Kinder to see the the Ten Things Only Extroverted Teachers Will Truly Understand when you finish!
-We would love to hear from you…let us know which one you are!

-1. We absolutely dread those awkward social event gatherings.
+1. Introverted teachers absolutely dread those awkward social event gatherings.

 There’s nothing worse that someone barging into my room to collect money for things like birthdays, baby showers, bridal showers, etc. Sorry, but if I am not close enough with you to be invited to the real thing, I would rather not go.
 Or contribute money.

-2. We like keeping to ourselves in the workroom, or anywhere else on campus.
+2. Introverted teachers like keeping to ourselves in the workroom, or anywhere else on campus.

 I cringe when others walk in.
 In fact, sometimes I stop what I am doing, and try for a better time to come back.